charles-uno/resume/resume.md

 ## Visiting Assistant Professor of Physics @ St. Olaf College, Fall 2020

+- Coached students in advanced problem solving techniques, including numerical modeling.

+<!---
 - Coached students in advanced problem solving techniques, including numerical modeling and data visualization in **Python**.
 - Supervised a TA and two tutors as they provided students with additional support.

-<!---
 - Drove positive student outcomes in the midst of a global crisis.
 Iterated over teaching tools and re-prioritized curriculum to suit remote learning.
 - Balanced lecture, group work, and one-on-one meetings to ensure each student's grasp of core concepts.
 - Delegated one-on-one support (in part) to two TAs to ensure each student's grasp of core concepts.